Bealby/Milestone-Project-2/README.md

-Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK during the Second World War Two.
+Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK during the Second World War.

 ### STRATEGY

 The main focus of this website is to give family and friends an insight into Jack Fairfields life.
 To attract users to learn more about Jack Fairfield's travels with the use of a interactive map.
-Along with private photos and brief descriptions of areas he resided in.
+Along with private photos and a brief description of the areas he has resided in.

-It website needs to come across well on mobile devices, suiting users who want to browse the website while on their travels.
+The website needs to come across well on mobile devices, suiting users who want to browse the website while on their travels.
 The desktop and tablet versions however will provide a more visual and exapansive user experience.